Write an essay, win up to $500!

 - If an entry receives a Cooley Award, the author must agree to indicate in a footnote or otherwise that this manuscript was granted a prize in the Cooley Writing Contest in the College of Engineering at the University of Michigan, and indicate the year of the award.

-We encourage first-year students to begin writing an essay soon after finishing Born a Crime this summer.
+We encourage first-year students to begin writing an essay soon after finishing Bad Blood: Secrets and Lies in a Silicon Valley Startup this summer.
 Here are some topic/theme ideas to get you started: